arswysocki/gh-action-publish-gh-pages/content/blog/i-am-a-test-post/index.md

 description: "I would like to test posting"
 ---

 This is my TEST post on my new TEST blog!
 Wow!
-Cool!
+Really Cool!